-Medical Office Building 2 (near Canyon Vista Medical Center)
+Medical Office Building 2 (building to the east of Canyon Vista Medical Center)

 5750 E. Highway 90, Suite 150